-Qualitative methods used to gather information on young child feeding practices in BeninSeptember 12th, 2013 in Health /
+Qualitative methods used to gather information on young child feeding practices in BeninSeptember 12, 2013 in Medicine & Health / Health

 Qualitative data were collected in a study on infant and young child feeding in rural Benin in May 2013.
 This research aimed to improve understanding of complementary feeding practices of young children.
 It was conducted in the preparatory phase of the Work Package 4 in the FoodAfrica Programme.